 What will the selection process look like?

-The Nursing Program Information document covers the details of this process.
+The Nursing Program Application Submission Information document covers the details of this process.
 In addition, group Information Sessions are held by the Director of Nursing & Allied Health in conjunction with representatives from advising.
 There is no requirement to attend a session, but it is strongly encouraged.

 How competitive is the entry process for Clatsop’s program?

 Admission to Clatsop’s Nursing Program is competitive: for both fall 2021 and fall 2022 admission, approximately 36 applications were processed for 20 seats.
 Points are determined after an evaluation of multiple criteria (see Nursing Program Information).
 It is difficult to predict the chances of acceptance in advance.
 It is important to be as successful as possible in your prerequisite coursework.
 We strongly advise that applicants complete all the required prerequisite credits by the end of fall term before application and gain work experience in a medical setting.